martinsumner/riak_kv/docs/QueryAPI.md

 e.g. `surnamedob_bin: SMITH|19790613`

-There is no pre-defined way of how to project attributes onto an index term in Riak 3.4; the definition, formatting and appending of projected attributes is the responsibility of the application.
-There are mechanisms available within Riak to extract, filter-on and return projected attributes at query time - and is is a requirement of application design to ensure that projected attributes are appended in a way that is both flexible and efficient (within Riak).
+There is no pre-defined way to project attributes onto an index term in Riak 3.4; the definition, formatting and appending of projected attributes is the responsibility of the application.
+There are mechanisms available within Riak to extract, filter-on and return projected attributes at query time - and it is a requirement of application design to ensure that projected attributes are appended in a way that is both flexible and efficient when extracting and filtering.

 ## Secondary Indexes - Querying Index Entries Overview